Health Professions Data Center

 The data collected is confidential and protected; it is only be used for the aforementioned purposes.

-- (131:2): The State Office of Rural Health (SORH) is charged to collect workforce data from surveys completed by participating health care professionals during the license renewal cycles.
-The SORH will analyze and release aggregated data results to inform policy regarding the current and future needs of New Hampshire’s primary care workforce expanding primary care capacity.
+Pursuant to RSA 126-A:5, XVIII-a, Chapter 254 Laws of 2019, the State Office of Rural Health (SORH) shall receive and collect data from participating licensed health care professionals during the license renewal cycles.
+The respective licensing boards shall adopt rules, requiring, as part of the license renewal process, completion by licensees of a survey or opt-out form provided by the SORH.
+The SORH will analyze and release aggregated data results to inform policy regarding the current and future needs of New Hampshire’s primary care workforce.